CLICK HERE to see the latest news from Front Row.

 The advantage of having your lawyer speak directly to the insurer’s lawyer is that often E&O insurance can be approved with a single phone call.
 The disadvantage from a lawyer’s perspective is that you sometimes end up doing the insurer’s dirty work by telling a client why certain material can’t be used.
 Because the insurer’s lawyer relies on production lawyers to decide whether to grant insurance, your lawyer is obliged to identify problem areas.
 If they do not, you (and the broadcaster) could end up being liable for the omission and your lawyer’s credibility can be affected.

-Tags: Film Production Insurance, Film Insurance, Production Insurance, Entertainment Insurance, Film insurance broker, Entertainment Insurance Broker, Film Production Insurance Premiums, E&O insurance for Films, E&O Insurance, Errors and Omissions coverage for films, Insurance for weather, directors & officers liablity, Producers Errors & Omissions Liability Insurance, Producers E&O Insurance, HD E&O, Producers Errors and Omissions Insurance
+Topics: Film Production Insurance, Film Insurance, Production Insurance, Entertainment Insurance, Film insurance broker, Entertainment Insurance Broker, Film Production Insurance Premiums, E&O insurance for Films, E&O Insurance, Errors and Omissions coverage for films, Insurance for weather, directors & officers liablity, Producers Errors & Omissions Liability Insurance, Producers E&O Insurance, HD E&O, Producers Errors and Omissions Insurance

 A US Insurance Broker that does not hold a license in Canada will not be able to place business with a Canadian insurance company.
 Furthermore a US broker that does not hold a Canadian license is not allowed to provide insurance advice to a Canadian company – even if it is a subsidiary of a US parent company.
 To do so will incur a premium tax and penalties that are payable by the subsidiary.